-- the sense of the transcendent e.g. moments of quiet and reflection to think about yourself in relation to others, the universe and what God might mean to you - the awareness of the infinite and of one's position within it e.g. children might look at slides or pictures of galaxies stars etc. with some statistics which show the vastness of the universe and the smallness of people - the acceptance of life as given e.g. the leader of the collective worship generates a positive outlook by making clear that everybody in the school is there to be accepted and loved.
-The act of collective worship can generate laughter or sadness, making it clear that there are various aspects to life - the sense of mystery and wonder e.g. by using natural objects, pictures or slides children can be encouraged to reflect on how such a complex world came into being - the celebration of personal fulfilment and of those who have given service to others - e.g. the achievements and successes of children, staff and the community are celebrated in collective worship - the concern for the created world and for all life e.g. children may be challenged with environmental issues and their responsibilities for animals and the world - the acknowledgement of moral demands e.g. in their relationships with others, making it clear that behaviour such as bullying, telling lies or stealing are not acceptable
+- the sense of the transcendent e.g. moments of quiet and reflection to think about yourself in relation to others, the universe and what God might mean to you - the awareness of the infinite and of one's position within it e.g. students might look at slides or pictures of galaxies stars etc. with some statistics which show the vastness of the universe and the smallness of people - the acceptance of life as given e.g. the leader of the collective worship generates a positive outlook by making clear that everybody in the school is there to be accepted and loved.
+The act of collective worship can generate laughter or sadness, making it clear that there are various aspects to life - the sense of mystery and wonder e.g. by using natural objects, pictures or slides students can be encouraged to reflect on how such a complex world came into being - the celebration of personal fulfilment and of those who have given service to others e.g. the achievements and successes of students, staff and the community - e.g. the achievements and successes of students, staff and the community are celebrated in collective worship - the concern for the created world and for all life e.g. students may be challenged with environmental issues and their responsibilities for animals and the world - the acknowledgement of moral demands e.g. in their relationships with others, making it clear that behaviour such as bullying, telling lies or stealing are not acceptable

-4.2 OPPORTUNITIES FOR REFLECTION IN THE PRIMARY SCHOOL ENVIRONMENT
+4.2 OPPORTUNITIES FOR REFLECTION IN THE SECONDARY SCHOOL ENVIRONMENT

-One of the elements which you would expect to find in a Church of England primary school is opportunity and encouragement for the children to develop their spirituality.
-A major opportunity for this would, of course, be during school or class worship, when children would be encouraged to develop spiritual awareness through music, prayer, reflection or meditation.
+One of the elements which you would expect to find in a Church of England secondary school is an opportunity for the students to develop their spirituality.
+A particular opportunity for this would, of course, be during school or class worship, when students would be encouraged to develop spiritual awareness through music, prayer, reflection or meditation.
 Worship is the ideal vehicle for spiritual growth, but by no means the only one.
-Another important area to be developed in the school is the incidental opportunities for reflection which are planted by the teacher as part of the classroom environment.
+Another important area to be developed in the school is the incidental opportunities for reflection which are planned by the teacher as part of the classroom environment.
 This section aims to support teachers and staff in this crucial element of child development and offers a range of ideas which can create discussion and stimulate good classroom practice.